facebookarchive/AsyncDisplayKit/_docs/containers-astablenode.md

 ```

 ##Accessing the ASTableView##
+If you've used previous versions of ASDK, you'll notice that `ASTableView` has been removed in favor of `ASTableNode`.

 <div class = "note">
-If you've used previous versions of ASDK, you'll notice that `ASTableView` has been removed in favor of `ASTableNode`.<br><br>

 `ASTableView` (an actual UITableView subclass) is still used as an internal property of `ASTableNode`.
 While it should not be created directly, it can still be used directly by accessing the .view property of an `ASTableNode`.
 </div>

+**_Do not forget that anything that accesses a view using AsyncDisplayKit's node containers or nodes should be done in viewDidLoad or didLoad, respectively._**

 For example, you may want to set a table's separator style property.
-This can be done by accessing the table node's view as seen in the example below.
+This can be done by accessing the table node's view in the `viewDidLoad:` method as seen in the example below.

-**_Don't forget that anything that accesses a view using AsyncDisplayKit's node containers or nodes should be done in viewDidLoad or didLoad, respectively._**

 ```objective-c
 - (void)viewDidLoad